 The third option, hiring a lawyer to take of things for you, is probably the safest route of the three.
 A knowledgeable attorney will be able to negotiate a plea with the prosecutor, get the charges reduced to some lesser infraction (like a non-moving violation that will not have any negative impact on your insurance rates), and keep your record clean.
 This eliminates you having to deal with the unwanted points, keeps your auto insurance low, and you do not have to deal with going to court.

-The affordable St. Louis traffic ticket defense attorneys at The Law Office of Jennifer Alter-Rieken have been helping people get rid of their ticket citations for years.
+The affordable St. Louis traffic ticket defense attorneys at The Bankruptcy Company have been helping people get rid of their ticket citations for years.
 Our goal is to keep you driving to work or school so that you can live life in peace.